Xlt3h/Xlt3h/README.md

 ### Hi there 👋
- <p> I'm Ritshidze Nemudzivhadi I am a second year student at Belgium Campus ITversity.
+ <br> I'm Ritshidze Nemudzivhadi I am a second year student at Belgium Campus ITversity.
- </br>I like to code a lot and solve modern problems.
-I am not a serious person I like to joke alot</p>
+ I like to code a lot and solve modern problems.
+I am not a serious person I like to joke alot<br>
  - 🔭 I’m currently a student ...
 - 🌱 I’m currently learning computer science.
 - 👯 I’m looking to collaborate on data science.